Arup Kumar Das (Kanthi politician)

-Arup Kumar Das is an Indian politician from Bharatiya Janata Party.
+Arup Kumar Das (23 October, 1957) is an Indian politician from West Bengal.
+He is a member Bharatiya Janata Party.
 In May 2021, he was elected as a member of the West Bengal Legislative Assembly from Kanthi Dakshin (constituency).
-He defeated Jyotirmoy Kar of All India Trinamool Congress by 10,293 votes in 2021 West Bengal Assembly election.
+He defeated Jyotirmoy Kar of All India Trinamool Congress by 10,293 votes in the 2021 West Bengal Assembly election.

+Political career

+On 1 June 2026, he was sworn in as a Cabinet Minister of West Bengal, along with twelve other members.